massung/lexer/README.md

 # Using Different Lexical Rules

 Often times, you will be parsing text that has different lexical rules given the current context.
-For example, HTML allows for embedded JavaScript between `<script>` tags.
+For example, HTML allows embedding JavaScript between `<script>` tags.

-This is easily handled because the current lexer being used by the parser is `*lexer*`, and you can change it on-the-fly from within your lexers!
+This is easily handled because the current lexer being used by the parser is the dynamic variable `*lexer*`.
+And you can change it on-the-fly from within your lexers!
 Let's try it out...

 	CL-USER > (deflexer csv-lexer (:multi-line t)
 	            ("%s+"        :next-token)
-	            ("%n+"        :newline)
 	            (","          :comma)
 	            ("\""         (prog1
 	                              :quote